Your rating has been registered. Thank you!

 SHAKE all ingredients with ice and fine strain into chilled glass.

-Float three drops of Amargo Chuncho or Angostura aromatic bitters to signify health wealth and happiness.
+Float three drops Amargo Chuncho bitters or Angostura aromatic bitters to signify health wealth and happiness

 Traditionally this drink is blended with crushed ice, but I (Simon Difford) prefer it served straight-up.
 Be sure to drink it quickly while it's still cold.